 Repression of feelings.
 Repressed feelings and thoughts can keep you awake at night.
 Not surprisingly, excessive worrying and anxiety are also causes of poor sleep.

 Medications.
-Decongestants, MOA inhibitors, SSRIs, steroids, chemotherapy, calcium channel blockers, beta-agonists, and theophylline can also cause you to have interrupted sleep.
+Decongestants, MAO inhibitors, SSRIs, steroids, chemotherapy, calcium channel blockers, beta-agonists, and theophylline can also cause you to have interrupted sleep.
 If you’re on one of these medications, talk to your doctor about it if it’s affecting your sleep.

 Sleep hygiene is the concept of making sure you’re putting yourself, your environment, your mental state, and everything else around you in the position for you to have a good night sleep.
 These counts environmental factors like noise, temperature, and light.